nayan32biswas/mongodb-odm/docs/help-get-help.md

 You can contribute to the source code with **Pull Requests**.

-- To fix a typo you found on the documentation.
+- To fix a typo you found in the documentation.
 - To propose new documentation sections.
 - To fix an existing issue/bug.
   - Make sure to add tests.